Bambu Lab Filament Settings: The Complete Parameter Guide

 - Retraction — adjust last; retraction problems often disappear after temperature is properly set

+Before tuning these per-material numbers, make sure your first layer and per-filament calibration are solid — our first-layer & calibration guide covers the fix order, and common print failures maps symptoms to causes when a print goes wrong.
 For deep dives on specific slicer settings within Bambu Studio — including support structures, infill patterns, and adaptive layer height — SlicerGuide has Bambu Studio-specific walkthroughs ↗.

 Related